 Regardless of the identity of the source(s) behind the Associated Press’ story, the materials provided to the FBI were maintained by and taken from Julian Assange.
 If WikiLeaks’ simplistic accusation is correct, then Assange is the ultimate source for both the FBI and the Associated Press’ series of stories.

 It is not the intention of this article to confirm, deny, or comment on the identity of a source or chain of custody for the cache referred to in the Associated Press’ story.
-References to WikiLeaks’ accusation are an explanation are an arguendo exploration of the logical conclusion of WikiLeaks’ accusation.
+References to WikiLeaks’ accusation an arguendo exploration of the logical conclusion of WikiLeaks’ accusation.

 Update: An error in the way the files were opened and converted into PDF resulted in a formatting error.
 The original version of the exported files have been replaced with ones with more accurate formatting.IPCA